The M.A. Program in Religious Studies

 2. THESIS OPTION

 The Thesis Option is available for students who wish to undertake substantial independent research and who are already thinking and writing in a succinct, analytical, and sophisticated manner.
 In order to write a thesis, the student must have submitted a proposal and been approved by the graduate director and primary thesis adviser.
-The student must also form a committee of 3 faculty (2 must come from the Department of Religion).
-If no faculty member in the Department of Religion agrees to serve as Primary Adviser, then the student cannot finish the program via the Thesis Option.
-The M.A. in Religion Thesis Option requires a total of 36 hours course work.
+The student must also form a committee of 3 faculty (2 must come from the Department for the Study of Religions).
+If no faculty member in the Department for the Study of Religions agrees to serve as Primary Adviser, then the student cannot finish the program via the Thesis Option.
+The M.A. in Religious Studies Thesis Option requires a total of 36 hours course work.
 At least 12 hours of coursework (not counting thesis research hours) must be in courses numbered 700 or above, and one of these courses must be “REL 700: Theory and Method in the Study of Religion.”
 A further 18 hours may be in courses at either the 600-level or 700-level (not counting thesis research hours).
 The final 6 hours are to be taken as thesis research (REL 791 and 792), typically in the final semester of study.

 2.1 THESIS PROPOSAL

-In order to write a thesis, the student must have a primary thesis adviser from the Department of Religion faculty, and a committee comprising two additional faculty in relevant areas of research (one of whom must also be a member of the Department of Religion).
+In order to write a thesis, the student must have a primary thesis adviser from the Department for the Study of Religions faculty, and a committee comprising two additional faculty in relevant areas of research (one of whom must also be a member of the Department for the Study of Religions).
 In addition, the student must submit a thesis proposal in her or his third semester of study (typically in the Fall, by October 15th) to the graduate program director and the primary thesis adviser.
-The proposal must be 6-10 pages, with a clear synopsis of the thesis argument, proposed chapters, and an annotated bibliography.
+The proposal must be 6-10 pages, with a clear synopsis of the thesis argument, proposed chapters, a timeline for chapter submission, and an annotated bibliography.
 If the student cannot demonstrate her or his ability to pursue the thesis independently and in a sophisticated analytical manner, the advisory committee will recommend that the student continue with the Course Intensive Option to finish the program.
 This decision is made between the Graduate Program Director and the primary thesis adviser by November 1st.

 2.2 THESIS LENGTH AND QUALITY